 I think there’s something in the argument that having a beard is a way of claiming your masculinity in a world where it’s all but vanished.
 It’s part of the ‘ruggedness’ argument but goes a bit deeper than that.
 Men are gathering in barbershops in a social environment which has modern meaning culturally but also cavemen tendencies.
 And good luck to them, the ladies have been doing it forever and it’s better than hunting.

 There are of course religious and cultural reasons for having full beards; the rule of Kesh in Sikhism is the practice of allowing hair to grow naturally as a symbol of respect for the perfection of God’s creation.
-Kesh is one of the Five Ks, the outward symbols of the Sikh faith.

-Lots of guys grow beards because they hate shaving every day, which does a number on their skin if it’s sensitive.
+Other guys grow beards because they hate shaving every day, which does a number on their skin if it’s sensitive.
 How nice it must be not to have to spend the time every morning and to avoid a number of skin problems that can come with shaving.
 The new breed of barbershop offer old school close shaves with straight razors, and while I see the attraction in the ritual of that and having a man-only den to go to for pampering I get that it must be great to dispense with it altogether.

 Which is not to say that growing a beard means ignoring grooming and beard care.
 Far from it!
 The shelves are filled with grooming stuff for good-looking beards, not only at the barbershop but at Sephora and Tom Ford and men are buying them up at a fast pace.
 I made my way to a local barbershop to investigate further.
-According to my source, Miles Bigelow at Barber & Co in Vancouver, which has five locations in the city, men are taking good care of their beards because their women insist on it and sales of grooming products are high.
+According to Miles Bigelow at Barber & Co in Vancouver, which has five locations in the city, men are taking good care of their beards because their women insist on it and sales of grooming products are high.

 Behind, or next to, many beards, are women (or men, lets say significant others) who either love them or hate them or at the very least, may have had issues with them.
 The beard trend indirectly affects the ladies.
 I speak from personal experience.
 The beard in my life (not my own, that’s a different story) has caused me a few concerns, which is another reason I stopped in at Barber & Co.
 I began to have break-outs on my face when I haven’t for years, and being poked by sharp moustache hairs in romantic moments is not that enjoyable.
 In fact it’s quite painful, so I went to shop and to get some advice.
 Talking to Miles was very informative, and I got some products for my guy to guinea pig on your behalf.